gcantieni/gtunes/README.md

 SPOTIPY_REDIRECT_URI='http://localhost:1234'
 ```

-`gtn -h` should give the basic command options.
+`gtn spot -h` should give the basic spotify command options.

 ### Goal and vibe
 This is currently designed as a specifically me-oriented app to reduce the friction in the process of maintaining a list of Irish tunes that I know, and using that list to learn new Irish tunes, generally from recordings.